symfony/symfony-docs/contributing/documentation/overview.rst

 Your First Documentation Contribution
 -------------------------------------

-In this section, you'll learn how to contribute to the Symfony documentation for the first time.
-The next section will explain the shorter process you'll follow in the future for every contribution after your first one.
+In this section, you will learn how to contribute to the Symfony documentation for the first time.
+The next section will explain the shorter process you will follow in the future for every contribution after your first one.

 Let's imagine that you want to improve the Setup guide.
 In order to make your